kozyakin/JSRbib/html/README.md

 4. Run the command

     ```
-    make4ht -sc myconfig.cfg JSRbib.tex "html,0,mathjax,p-indent,charset=utf-8" " -cunihtf -utf8"
+    make4ht -sc myconfig.cfg JSRbib.tex "0,mathjax,p-indent,charset=utf-8" " -cunihtf -utf8"
     ```

     (**DO NOT DELETE** space in the last pair of quotes !)

-    To "embed" the created by the last command .css file in .html, run additionally the following command once or twice
+And then to "embed" the created by the last command .css file in .html, run additionally the following command

-    ```
-    htlatex JSRbib.tex "myconfig,html,0,mathjax,p-indent,charset=utf-8,css-in" " -cunihtf -utf8"
-    ```

-    or run the command

     ```
     make4ht -sc myconfig.cfg -m draft JSRbib.tex "0,mathjax,p-indent,charset=utf-8,css-in" " -cunihtf -utf8"
     ```

 5. Unfortunately, for unknown reasons, the commands from point 4 stopped working in **batch** files in recent releases of **TeXLive** .
 Therefore, they can be replaced with commands:

     ```